 During the construction phase, activities undertaken on site could potentially have some minor localised and short-term air quality impacts in proximity to the works.
 The construction phase will, for example, require a range of ancillary plant, vehicles, and non-road mobile machinery (NRMM) which will contribute to local dust and air pollutants.
 The main sources are likely to be dust generated by cold milling in preparation of carriageway resurfacing, as well as exhaust emissions from ancillary plant and vehicles.
-As a result, there is potential for dust, particular matter, and exhaust emissions (DPMEE) to be emitted to the atmosphere.
+As a result, there is potential impacts to local air quality.